-(1) The purpose of this policy is to maximise the integrity and impact of research conducted at the University of Western Sydneyby:
+(1) The purpose of this policy is to maximise the integrity and impact of research conducted at Western Sydney University by:

 (2) The University encourages the publication of research outputs using open access methods.